 note: some of the links below are affiliate links, which means that we get a few pennies if you make a purchase to help support this blog (and we really, really appreciate it!)

-Ultimate Warmer – These are the jackets we use in the coldest temperatures and wettest conditions.
+Extreme Warmer – These are the jackets we use in the coldest temperatures.
 The jackets have a panel that covers the chest.
 They also the flaps in the front and the back that snap around their haunches to covers their legs and keep them warmer.
 Basically, this jacket is a wearable, warm cocoon.
-It’s also completely waterproof and has super soft material against the skin.

 Thinking of Getting Your Dog a Hurtta Jacket?
 Check Out Out Easy Sizing Guide HERE.

-Summit Parka – Sometimes the Torrent Rain Coat does not offer enough warmth and sometimes the Ultimate Warmer is too much.
+Summit Parka – Sometimes the Torrent Rain Coat does not offer enough warmth and sometimes the Extreme Warmer is too much (and we need a little more rain protection with the warmth).
 The Summit Parka is really warm but more in the middle.
 It still has a chest panel but not the flaps to cover the legs.

 Unfortunately, Chester had some trouble with it because his legs are shorter than Gretel’s and he’s between sizes so the one he has is a little large on him.
 Because it’s big, the chest panel sags a little and his legs get caught.
 I still love it for Gretel but I’m sticking with the Ultimate Warmer with him.